mubanjs/muban/STATUS.md

 **Todo**
 - Add (better) parsing and typing of non-primitive props (Arrays of strings, Objects) (Potentially using third party libs like io.ts or Joy)
-- Finish unit tests for all cases
+- [tests] Finish unit tests for all cases

 ## Refs